Territorial changes of Poland immediately after World War II: Population transfer

 The population transfer of both Polish and Germans 1945–46 included many millions of people.
 The Polish territory in 1919–39 covered an area of 386418 km2.
 But from 1947, Poland's territory was reduced to 312679 km2, so the country lost 73739 km2 of land.
 This difference amounts almost to the size of the Czech Republic, although Poland ended up with a much longer coastline on the Baltic Sea compared to its 1939 borders.
-In addition, the infrastructure in the former eastern territories of Germany was more developed than in the territories ceded to the Soviet Union.

 Outcome

 The prewar eastern Polish territories of Kresy, which the Red Army had overrun during the Nazi-Soviet invasion of Poland in 1939 (excluding the Białystok region) were permanently ceded to the USSR by the new Polish communist government, and most of their Polish inhabitants expelled.
 As a result of the Potsdam Agreement to which Poland's government-in-exile was not invited, Poland lost 179000 km2 (45%) of prewar territories in the east, including over 12 million citizens of whom 4.3 million were Polish-speakers.
 Today, these territories are part of sovereign Belarus, Ukraine, and Lithuania.

 In turn, postwar Poland was assigned considerably smaller territories to the west including the prewar Free City of Danzig and the former territory of Germany east of the Oder–Neisse line, consisting of the southern portion of East Prussia and most of Pomerania, Neumark (East Brandenburg), and German Silesia.
 Poland also received the town of Swinemünde (now Świnoujście) on the island of Usedom and the city of Stettin (now Szczecin) on the western bank of the Oder river in accordance with the Potsdam Agreement.
 Therefore, these transferred territories did not then form part of the Soviet occupation zone of Germany or the subsequent state of East Germany.

-The German population who had stayed at or had returned to their homes were forcibly expelled before these Recovered Territories (official term) were repopulated with Poles from Central Poland and by Poles expelled from the eastern regions and those from central Poland.
+The German population who had stayed at or had returned to their homes were forcibly expelled before these Recovered Territories (official term) were repopulated by Poles expelled from the eastern regions and those from central Poland.
 The borders of Poland resembled the borders of the German-Russian gains in World War 2, with the exception of the city of Bialystok.
 This is called the Curzon line.
-The small area of Zaolzie, which had been annexed by Poland in late 1938, was returned to Czechoslovakia on Stalin's orders.
+The small area of Trans-Olza, which had been annexed by Poland in late 1938, was returned to Czechoslovakia on Stalin's orders.